darrengillman/ChalkboardChallenge/Readme.md

 2. All UI will be in code rather than storyboard (I much prefer the control code provides

+3. REST API used for the challenge

+4. PAW third party app used to examine API response and determine JSON structure

+5. All data is provided in initial API response.
+No check of header data for paging etc.

 Start 09:00 Oct 3